Sample Preparation Guidelines

 E. Use more polar columns with non-polar solvents for chromatography.

-separate hydrophobic peptides.
-Some include diphenyl columns, isopropanol in
+hydrophobic peptides.
+Some include diphenyl columns, isopropanol in the mobile phase,

 3. In-gel digestion procedures for preparation of MS samples